asolidum/changeblog/content/posts/making-ornaments/index.md

 Today, I visited one of my favorite 3D printing websites, [Thingiverse](https://www.thingiverse.com/).
 After a bit of browsing, I found a [Snowflake Ornament Generator](https://www.thingiverse.com/thing:188481).

-Using Thingiverse's built in customizer, you can generate unique ornaments using a random seed value.
+Using Thingiverse's built in customizer, you can generate unique ornaments with a random seed value.
 Here are the ones we created.

 {{< single_imgrow images="snowflake_00050118.jpg,snowflake_00023526.jpg,snowflake_32353783.jpg" >}}

 [Thingiverse's customizer](https://www.thingiverse.com/customizer) is essentially a web UI for SCAD files.
-Apparently, [OpenSCAD](https://openscad.org/) is an open-source 3D CAD software modeler geared towards programmers.
+Apparently, [OpenSCAD](https://openscad.org/) is an open-source 3D CAD modeling application that utilizes a scripting language.
 Hmmm...
 3D printing and programming.
-Sounds like I'm gonna have to learn how to write SCAD files sometime soon.
+Sounds like I'm gonna have to learn SCAD sometime soon.

-BTW, here are some other ornaments that I thought might be fun to print like [this](https://www.thingiverse.com/thing:563396) or [this](https://www.thingiverse.com/thing:2739855)
+BTW, here are some other ornaments that I thought might be fun to print like [this](https://www.thingiverse.com/thing:563396) or [this](https://www.thingiverse.com/thing:2739855).